nikukatansa/crossroad-live/site/content/_index.md

   video: LOyUfwdntpA
   showsection: false
 sundayschool:
-  intro: Part of God’s story is about Paul.
-He went from hating people who loved
+  intro: Part of God’s story is about Paul and Silas.
+They were friends who wanted
-    Jesus to becoming someone who loved Jesus.
-Quite a change!
-He would spend the rest of his life getting to know God and telling others about God.
+    to serve God and told His story to others.
+It wasn’t always easy but they really wanted people to know that God loved them.
-  video: R0p0W_Zbt1s
+  video: Y24Ak7DJZFg
   showsection: true
 specialvideo:
   title: Remembrance Sunday 2020